 Greystone Housing Impact Investors (GHI) Short-Term Debt issuances (2016 - 2021)

-Greystone Housing Impact Investors (GHI) has disclosed Short-Term Debt issuances for 8 consecutive years, with $4.1 million as the latest value for Q2 2021.
+Greystone Housing Impact Investors has reported Short-Term Debt issuances over the past 8 years, most recently at $4.1 million for Q2 2021.

 • Quarterly Short-Term Debt issuances changed N/A to $4.1 million in Q2 2021 from the year-ago period, while the trailing twelve-month figure was $15.2 million through Sep 2021, down 39.76% year-over-year, with the annual reading at $10.5 million for FY2020, 54.77% down from the prior year.